aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 ## Merkle Accumulator

-- The [Merkle Accumulator](https://www.usenix.org/legacy/event/sec09/tech/full_papers/crosby.pdf) is an _append-only_ Merkle tree that the Aptos Blockchain uses to store the ledger.
+- The [Merkle Accumulator](https://www.usenix.org/legacy/event/sec09/tech/full_papers/crosby.pdf) is an _append-only_ Merkle tree that the Aptos blockchain uses to store the ledger.
 - Merkle accumulators can provide proofs that a transaction was included in the chain (“proof of inclusion”).
 - They are also called ["history trees"](http://people.cs.vt.edu/danfeng/courses/cs6204/sp10-papers/crosby.pdf) in literature.

 ## Move

-- **Move** is a new programming language that implements all the transactions on the Aptos Blockchain.
+- **Move** is a new programming language that implements all the transactions on the Aptos blockchain.
 - It has two different kinds of code &mdash; [transaction scripts](#transaction-script) and [Move modules](#move-module).

 ## Move Bytecode